Flags of Our Fathers (film): Plot

-On February 23, the platoon under command of Sergeant Hank Hansen reaches the top of Mount Suribachi and hoists the United States flag to cheers from the beaches and the ships.
-Secretary of the Navy James Forrestal, who witnesses the flag raising as he lands on the beach, requests the flag for himself.
-Colonel Chandler Johnson decides his 2nd Battalion deserves the flag more.
-Rene is sent up with Second Platoon to replace the first flag with a second one for Forrestal to take.
-Mike, Doc, Ira, Rene, and two other Marines (Corporal Harlon Block and Private First Class Franklin Sousley) are photographed by Joe Rosenthal as they raise the second flag.
+During the advance on Mount Suribachi, Navy Pharmacist's Mate 2nd Class John "Doc" Bradley saves the lives of several Marines under fire.
+A platoon is ordered to the top to hoist a United States flag.
+Secretary of the Navy James Forrestal witnesses the flag raising, and orders the flag retrieved for himself.
+Thinking his battalion deserves the flag more, Colonel Chandler Johnson sends Private First Class Rene Gagnon up to replace the first flag.
+Sergeant Mike Strank, Doc, Marine Private First Class Ira Hayes, Rene, Corporal Harlon Block and Private First Class Franklin Sousley are photographed by Joe Rosenthal as they raise the second flag.